Licensed social worker jobs in Fayetteville, NC - 75 jobs

 * Thorough knowledge of department policies and procedures.

-* Thorough knowledge of social, economic and health problems.
+* Thorough knowledge of community resources.

 * Ability to plan and organize work and to understand and interpret laws, policies, and regulations.